g1jung/g1jung.github.io/pages/about.md

 # **Who am I?**

-I am a software engineer with the goal of creating vivid experiences that allow users to feel like they are stepping into a dream
+I am a software engineer and a game developer with a passion and effort.
+My goal is to creat vivid experiences that allow users to feel like they are stepping into a dream.

 <br>

 ---